Saudi German Hospitals

 Saudi German Hospitals Group (مستشفيات السعودي الألماني) is one of the largest healthcare providers in the MENA region with 11 hospitals and over 8500 employees operating across Saudi Arabia, the United Arab Emirates (UAE), Egypt, and Yemen.

-The Saudi German Hospitals Group was founded in 1988 by brothers Engineer Sobhi Batterjee and Dr Khalid Batterjee.
+In 1988, Eng.
+Sobhi Batterjee, Chairman of Saudi German Health, and Dr. Khalid Batterjee, Vice President of Saudi German Health, established the first hospital in Jeddah and collaborated with German University Hospitals to bring advanced German healthcare standards and expertise to the local community for the first time in the Kingdom of Saudi Arabia.
+These associations inspired the ‘German’ in the group's name.

 Facilities

-The Saudi German Hospitals Group manages six multi-specialty tertiary hospitals in Saudi Arabia covering Jeddah, Aseer, Riyadh, Madinah, Ha'il and its latest facility in Dammam, which opened in February 2020 with an area of 39,000 square meters and a capacity of up to 300 beds and 100 clinics.
+The Saudi German Hospitals Group manages six multi-specialty tertiary hospitals in Saudi Arabia covering Jeddah, Asir, Riyadh, Madinah, Ḥaʼil and its latest facility in Dammam, which opened in February 2020 with an area of 39,000 square meters and a capacity of up to 300 beds and 100 clinics.

 The Saudi German Hospitals Group operates three healthcare facilities in Dubai, Sharjah and Ajman.

 The Saudi German Hospitals Group operates a healthcare facility in Cairo, Egypt and has announced plans to set up a medical city in Alexandria.

 The Saudi German Hospitals Group operates one hospital in Sanaa, Yemen, which opened in 2006.

 In 2018, the Saudi German Hospitals Group partnered with Zenata Development Corporation to establish a 300-bed hospital and six specialty blocks in Casablanca, Morocco.

 In 2020, the Saudi German Hospitals Group has announced its plans to open hospital facilities in Morocco and Pakistan, as well as a new hospital in Mecca, Saudi Arabia.

 As of January 2020, the Saudi German Hospitals Group had 2,700 beds, with 2.1 million average outpatients in a year.